daniel-wojahn/tibetan-text-metrics/README.md

    ```bash
    python -m src.tibetan_text_metrics.main
    ```
+   The tool will prompt you to select an n-gram size for pattern analysis:
+   - **n=2 (Bigrams)**: Best for finding common word pairs and basic phrases
+   - **n=3 (Trigrams)**: Default, good balance of specificity and coverage
+   - **n=4 (4-grams)**: Better for identifying recurring expressions
+   - **n=5 (5-grams)**: Best for finding exact repeated passages

+   Choose based on your analysis needs - larger n-grams are better for finding specific textual parallels, while smaller n-grams help identify general structural similarities.

-   The tool will automatically process all text files in the `input_files` directory.
+   The tool will then process all text files in the `input_files` directory.
 On Windows, this directory will be at `input_files\` relative to your project root.

 3. View results:
    - CSV file with metrics: `output/metrics/pos_tagged_analysis.csv`